OWASP/CheatSheetSeries/cheatsheets/Forgot_Password_Cheat_Sheet.md

 This can be done through any of the following methods:

-- OTP (TOTP, or HOTP).
-- Email.
+- One Time Password (OTP).
 - A token, pin, or a URL (with a token) can be sent.
-- Phone number.
-  - A token, pin, or a URL (with a token) can be sent.
 - Security Questions.
 - Pin codes on registration process, where the user stores them offline.

 ## Implementation

 In order to implement the forgot password service, the developer needs to choose one of the proposed [methods](#methods).

+### OTP

+OTP is the best method in order to implement a secure forgot password service, as it triggers as a 2FA functionality.

+The two most famous methods are Time-OTP ([TOTP](https://tools.ietf.org/html/rfc6238)), or HMAC-OTP ([HOTP](https://tools.ietf.org/html/rfc4226)).
+The main difference is in the counter, where TOTP focuses on the Unix time, and HOTP has a counter that gets incremented on every user call to generate the OTP.

+TOTP is a favorite candidate over HOTP, since you don't have to worry about the counter, and it gets refreshed between 30 or 60 seconds in most implementations.
+One implementation can be found over for [Authy](https://www.twilio.com/docs/authy/tutorials/two-factor-authentication-python-flask).
+If you don't want to rely on applications (such as Authy, Google/Microsoft Authenticator, etc.), you can generate QR codes and send them from the server for the user to scan using their device.
+The following python library, [pyotp](https://github.com/pyauth/pyotp), helps the developer implement any of the methods discussed in this section.

 ## Step 1) Gather Identity Data or Security Questions